podkop/calconpy/readme.md

 	* if the *i*-th parent routine is cached, then `p_i` is the name of the corresponding cache folder as `str` (otherwise `p_i` is the value returned by the parent routine)
 * `folder_name` – the folder name to save output to, if the routine is cached (otherwise, the argument `folder_name` is missing)
 * `config` – the corresponding step's configuration (`dict`)
+	* parameters defined for the routine selected for the step, which are absent in the master configuration, are set to `None` in steps' configuration
-	* note that besides parameters listed as routine's parameters during the initialization, `config` contains also
+	* note that besides parameters listed as routine's parameters during the initialization, `config` contains also routine selection parameters (for the step and ancestors) and internal parameters

 If the routine is not cached and has no parents, it has `config` as the only argument.